the-scouts/por/sphinx_source/chapter-3.rst

 f.
 A new criminal records disclosure check is not normally required if the individual is simply moving from one role to another within England and Wales; or within Northern Ireland; or within Scotland, provided the procedures have been followed for the initial role, that they have a valid criminal records disclosure check and the person's service has been continuous.
 However, depending on the result of previous enquiries a further Personal Enquiry may be required.

 g.
-Where roles requiring a criminal records disclosure check (see POR: The Appointment Process) are held in more than one legal jurisdiction (i.e. England and Wales; Scotland; Northern Ireland) separate criminal records disclosure checks must be carried out in all the jurisdictions in which those roles are held.
+Where roles requiring a criminal records disclosure check (see :chapter:`POR-TAP`) are held in more than one legal jurisdiction (i.e. England and Wales; Scotland; Northern Ireland) separate criminal records disclosure checks must be carried out in all the jurisdictions in which those roles are held.

 h.
 A Personal Enquiry is initiated by adding the appropriate role to Compass.
 This should be done as soon as the individual concerned has agreed to take on a role.

 i.
 When completing a Personal Enquiry accurate information about the individual must be given.

 j.
-The full rules for the appointment of adults can be found in POR: The Appointment Process.
+The full rules for the appointment of adults can be found in :chapter:`POR-TAP`.

 k.
 Occasional Helpers (including parents) who are required to undertake a Personal enquiry (see :rule:`3.27(a)` and :rule:`3.27(b)`) must either be entered directly into Compass or recorded using the Association's official Joining Forms and then be transferred accurately into Compass (available from www.scouts.org.uk).
 The appropriate on-line or paper based criminal records disclosure check application process must then be followed.\ :sv:`#`